 Getting on the same page

 In working with owners and designers, Bella Rocca’s Langston says commercial or institutional facility managers typically know what they want when they reach out to you.
 “Still, I’ll often ask if they’d like some help in deciding colors,” he says.

 “Most appreciate another opinion, and some will ask what other companies are doing with similar spaces.
-I have folders on my computer with various color combinations that I can quickly pull from to help show the customer what certain colors look like in a variety of spaces.”
+I have folders on my computer with various color combinations.
+I can quickly pull these up to help show the customer what certain colors look like in a variety of spaces.”